-On February 21, 2019, Chantrell which will be renamed to "O3 Mining Inc." announced that it had entered into an agreement with Canaccord Genuity Corp. and a syndicate of underwriters to issue, on a bought deal private placement basis, 3,100,000 subscription receipts at a price of \$3.88 per subscription receipt in the capital of Chantrell for aggregate gross proceeds of approximately \$12,028,000 (the "Offering").
-The Offering had been upsized and is anticipated to be a minimum of \$18,266,217.
-Each Subscription Receipt will be automatically converted, without payment of additional consideration, into one unit in the capital of Chantrell in connection with the completion of the proposed business combination between Chantrell and Osisko that will result in a reverse takeover of Chantrell by Osisko to form the Resulting Issuer.
-The gross proceeds of the Offering (including commissions and expenses) will be held in escrow pending satisfaction of the escrow release conditions which includes completion of the Proposed Transaction.
-In the event that the Offering is not completed, the gross proceeds will be returned to subscribers.
-The Underwriters will be paid a cash commission equal to 5.0% of the gross proceeds and receive broker warrants to acquire such number of shares as are equal to 5.0% of the subscription receipts issued.
-Each unit shall be comprised of one post-consolidation common share in the capital of Chantrell and one post-consolidation warrant of Chantrell.
+- On August 8, 2019, Osisko completed the previously announced "bought deal" private placement financing of an aggregate of 3,175,000 common shares of the Corporation at a price of C\$3.15 for aggregate gross proceeds of C\$10,001,000 with syndicate of underwriters led by Canaccord Genuity Corp. (collectively the "Underwriters").
+In addition, Osisko completed the previously announced "bought deal" private placement financing (the "Flow-Through Share Offering") of an aggregate of 6,089,250 common shares of the Corporation that will qualify as "flow-through shares" (within the meaning of subsection 66(15) of the Income Tax Act (Canada) and section 359.1 of the Taxation Act (Québec)) with the Underwriters.
+The flow-through shares were issued at a price of C\$5.67 for aggregate gross proceeds of C\$34,526,000. - On March 27, Chantrell completed the previously announced "bought deal" private placement financing of an aggregate of 4,772,042 subscription receipts at a price of \$3.88 per subscription receipt in the capital of Chantrell for aggregate gross proceeds of approximately \$18,516,000 (the "Subscription Receipt Offering").
+Each Subscription Receipt was automatically converted, without payment of additional consideration, into one unit in the capital of Chantrell in connection with the Reverse Take-Over.
+The gross proceeds of the Subscription Receipt Offering was held in escrow until July 5, 2019.
+The underwriters were paid a cash commission equal to 5.0% of the gross proceeds and received broker warrants to acquire such number of shares as are equal to 5.0% of the subscription receipts issued.
+Each unit shall be comprised of one post-Consolidation common share in the capital of Chantrell and one post-Consolidation warrant of Chantrell.
 Each warrant will be exercisable to acquire one additional common share for a period of 36 months following the effective date of the proposed transaction at an exercise price of \$4.46 per warrant share.
-The net proceeds from the Offering will be used by the resulting issuer for exploration and development of the Marban and Garrison deposits as well as general corporate purposes.
-The Offering closed on March 27, 2019 and the reverse takeover is expected to close in June 2019.
+The net proceeds from the Subscription Receipt Offering will be used by O3 Mining for exploration and development of the Marban and Garrison deposits as well as general corporate purposes.